rehantech7020-blip/rehantech-demo/README.md

 # rehantech-demo
-This is my first repository using Git.
+This is my first  Git repository.
+Author - REHAN AHMED